Burt Wilson: Public Service

 In 1977, Wilson ran for State Assemblyman from the 46th District, in Los Angeles County.
 He came in third in a 17-candidate race.
 Later that year, Wilson was overwhelmingly voted to the Los Angeles County Democratic Committee.
 That year he was also elected as the Southern vice-president of the CDC, the California Democratic Council.

 In 1981–2, as a political campaign activist, Wilson played a major role as Media Director in the defeat of the Peripheral Canal proposition, a measure which would have diverted Northern California water South by means of the construction of a huge, cement canal that was considered to be environmentally adverse.
 The proposition was defeated by a 2/3 vote statewide.

 In 1982, after the Peripheral Canal campaign, Wilson signed on as Press Secretary to Dr. Wilson Riles' try at a fourth term as State Superintendent of Public Instruction.
 Riles lost.

 In 1984, Wilson was among 108 community activists in a successful ACLU lawsuit against the Public Disorder and Intelligence Division of the Los Angeles Police Department for illegal surveillance.
 The suit was successfully prosecuted and was settled by the LAPD for $1.3 million.

 In 1999, Wilson moved to Binghamton, New York, to work with the Citizen Action organization under the leadership of Mary Clark.
 While there, Wilson exposed the actions of State Senator Tom Libous (R-Binghamton) who was selling sport clothing out of his senate office and using his free senate frank to send out brochures.
 Wilson brought this to the attention of local media and thus forced Libous to give up this little side show shopping effort.
 The senate ethics committee chose not to prosecute.

-Since 2006, Wilson has been fighting against a plan to build twin tunnels in the Sacramento Delta which could drain and ruin the Delta.
+Since 2006, Wilson had been fighting against a plan to build twin tunnels in the Sacramento Delta which could drain and ruin the Delta.
 He established a blog titled the "Public Water New Service" in order to correct misconceptions the water agencies are using to influence the public.
 His blog is read by thousands throughout California.

 Along with his continuing activism, Wilson has written for the Los Angeles FREE PRESS, had Op-Ed pieces published in the LOS ANGELES TIMES, the SAN DIEGO UNION, the SACRAMENTO BEE, the SACRAMENTO NEWS AND REVIEW and a letter published in THE NEW YORKER.
 He has conducted activist-oriented radio talk shows on KPFK and co-hosted a TV program The Citizen Intelligencer on KVST-TV in Los Angeles.